Filter-linkedness and its effect on preservation of cardinal characteristics: Introduction

 \begin{question} If $\theta$ is a regular uncountable cardinal, does any $\theta$-$\Fr$-Knaster poset preserve the mad family added by $\Hor_\theta$? \end{question}

-Such mad family falls into the category of what we call \emph{$\theta$-strong-$\Md$ a.d. family} (see Definition \ref{DefMd} and Lemma \ref{HechlerMad}), which are also preserved by $\mu$-$\Fr$-filter posets for $\mu<\theta$ according to \cite{mejiavert}.
-Moreover, it was proved in \cite{FFMM,mejiavert} that a large class of FS iterations preserve the mad family added by $\Hor_\theta$ for $\theta$ regular, this to prove that it can be forced $\afrak=\bfrak$ (where $\afrak$ is the minimal size of an infinite mad family) in various models where Cicho\'n's diagram is divided into several values.
-In fact, this class is contained in the class of FS iterations of $\mu$-$\Fr$-linked posets with $\mu<\theta$, but since any such iteration yields a $\theta$-$\Fr$-Knaster poset (see \cite[Sect.
-5]{mejiavert} or Lemma \ref{Flinkit}), the previous argument is nicely generalized with a positive answer to Question \ref{Qmad}.
-Even more, such positive answer will imply that it could be forced, in addition, that $\afrak=\theta$ in both (\ref{leftKST}) and (\ref{leftGMS}).
+Such a mad family falls into the category of what we call \emph{$\theta$-strong-$\Md$ a.d.\ family} (see Definition~\ref{DefMd} and Lemma~\ref{HechlerMad}), which are also preserved by $\mu$-$\Fr$-linked posets for $\mu<\theta$ according to~\cite{mejiavert}.
+Moreover, it was proved in~\cite{FFMM,mejiavert} that a large class of FS iterations preserve the mad family added by $\Hor_\theta$ for $\theta$ regular, which is used to prove that $\afrak=\bfrak$ can be forced (where $\afrak$ is the minimal size of an infinite mad family) in various models where Cicho\'n's diagram is divided into several values.
+In fact, this class is contained in the class of FS iterations of $\mu$-$\Fr$-linked posets with $\mu<\theta$, but since any such iteration yields a $\theta$-$\Fr$-Knaster poset (see~\cite[Sect.~5]{mejiavert} or Lemma~\ref{Flinkit}), the previous argument is nicely generalized with a positive answer to Question~\ref{Qmad}.
+Even more, such a positive answer will imply that it can be forced, in addition, that $\afrak=\theta$ in both (\ref{leftKST}) and (\ref{leftGMS}).

-In this paper, we answer Question \ref{Qmad} in the positive.
+In this paper, we answer Question~\ref{Qmad} in the positive.

-\begin{teorema}[Theorem \ref{FrKnastermad}] If $\theta$ is a regular uncountable cardinal then any $\theta$-$\Fr$-Knaster poset preserves all the $\theta$-strong-$\Md$ (a.d.) families from the ground model. \end{teorema}
+\begin{teorema}[Theorem~\ref{FrKnastermad}] If $\theta$ is a regular uncountable cardinal then any $\theta$-$\Fr$-Knaster poset preserves all the $\theta$-strong-$\Md$ (a.d.) families from the ground model. \end{teorema}

 \begin{corolario} In both (\ref{leftKST}) and (\ref{leftGMS}) it can be forced, in addition, that $\afrak=\bfrak$. \end{corolario}